Tata Starbucks to launch drive-through outlets and home deliveries

 What does your child think about the coronavirus lockdown: Send us their thoughts

-Tata Starbucks is also working on home delivery option to reach consumers' door steps.
-According to experts, post pandemic people would prefer lesser visits to the crowded places such as stores and QSRs.
+Tata Starbucks is also working on home delivery option to reach consumers' doorsteps.
+According to experts, post-pandemic people would prefer lesser visits to crowded places such as stores and QSRs.

 "In the current conditions, one of most convenient ways to engage with our customers is through home deliveries, which allows them to enjoy their favourite beverages and food from the safety of their own homes," he added.